Click here for a detailed table of contents

 Not only promises of deliverance, but promises of healing abound in Isaiah.
 The two cannot be fully separated in life, so that is fitting.
 (In Greek, the word for “save” is also used for “healing”: sozo.)
 Sickness easily demoralizes a person, and addiction easily leads to bad health.
 In John 5, Jesus tells the paralyzed man, whom he healed, to “sin no more, lest a greater ill befall you.”

 Isaiah speaks to me allegorically.
 It promises deliverance and healing for me and my peers.
-When I began this meditation, I was drinking beer to offset depression, part of it arising from recently diagnosed blood clots (yes, good thing I’m not a therapist).
-Not just myself, but anyone with any number of hangups or sicknesses could benefit from the good news of Isaiah.
+When I began this meditation, I was drinking beer to offset depression (didn’t work).
+Part of the depression arose from recently diagnosed blood clots, and part from a friend slowly dying.
+Not just myself, but anyone with any number of hangups, nightmares, or sicknesses could benefit from the good news of Isaiah.
 For this reason, some have called Isaiah the fifth gospel.

 What follows are representative passages in Isaiah that speak most clearly to me, and by “speak,” I mean they fill me with hope, engaging my better self.
 While the proclamations of God’s power are important (otherwise God would be impotent), the revelations of God’s kindness and care count most in the following.